aip-dev/aip.dev/GOVERNANCE.md

 1. The steering committee shall hold a regular meeting on a cadence of its choosing, and shall keep minutes of said meetings in a GitHub repository set aside for that purpose, which shall be accessible by all steering committee members.
     1. Meetings and minutes may be public or private, at the discretion of the steering committee.
 2. The steering committee ordinarily operates by consensus, and recording votes for each decision is not required (but the decision should be recorded in the minutes).
+When possible, decisions and voting shall be done using GitHub issues for transparency.
 3. In the event that a vote is required, an email shall be sent to each steering committee explaining the issue in question and allowing at least 10 business days for voting.
 The specifics of how elections are handled are at the discretion of the steering committee.

 ## Article VI: Amendment